 4. Building the Personalization Stack

 Compared to a Martech stack, the term personalization stack is relatively new.
-While Martech stack refers to the layers of tools and channels needed to execute the marketing actions, personalization stack can be called another layer that facilitates analytics-driven targeting at one-on-one level.
+While the Martech stack refers to the layers of tools and channels needed to execute the marketing actions, the personalization stack can be called another layer that facilitates analytics-driven targeting at the one-on-one level.

 An end-to-end personalization stack enables the following: